51Degrees/specifications/pipeline-specification/features/data-updates.md

 checking for updates using the newly refreshed *next expected update* date/time.

-If no update was found then the service should repeat the same checks after the *polling interval* + a random time based on
+If no update was found then the service will need to repeat the same checks after the *polling interval* + a random time based on
 *update time maximum randomization* has passed.